What is Play Therapy?

 Play therapy is to children what talk therapy is to adults.
 Play therapy utilizes play, children’s natural medium of communication, to help them express their feelings more easily in a way that makes sense to them.
 Play is a child’s language and toys are the child’s words.
 Though children lack the cognitive skills to express themselves with words, they are fluent in the language of play.
 Play therapy allows them to express themselves in the way in which they are most comfortable.

-Research suggests Play Therapy is an effective mental health treatment approach, regardless of age, gender, or the nature of the problem, and works best when a parent, family member, or caretaker is actively involved in the treatment process.
+Research attests Play Therapy is an effective mental health treatment approach, regardless of age, gender, or the nature of the problem, and works best when a parent, family member, or caretaker is actively involved in the treatment process.
+Play Therapy has empirical evidence supporting improvement of : behavior problems, anger management, grief/loss, anxiety, depression, ADHD, and more.